Skip to main content

 • Consider how content will appear in feeds and archives

-For All Content Types:
+For All Content Types

-• Visibility settings can be adjusted for any content type (Public, Private, or Password Protected)
+• Visibility settings can be adjusted for any content type (Public, Private or Password-Protected)

 • Meta descriptions help with both search engine results and social media sharing